garden-io/garden/docs/reference/config.md

     # A description of the workflow step.
     description:

     # A bash script to run.
 Note that the host running the workflow must have bash installed and on path.
-It is
-    # considered to have run successfully if it returns an exit code of 0.
-Any other exit code signals an error, and
+    # It is considered to have run successfully if it returns an exit code of 0.
+Any other exit code signals an error,
-    # the remainder of the workflow is aborted.
+    # and the remainder of the workflow is aborted.
+    #
     # The script may include template strings, including references to previous steps.
     script:

+    # Set to true to skip this step.
+Use this with template conditionals to skip steps for certain environments or
+    # scenarios.
+    skip: false

 # A list of triggers that determine when the workflow should be run, and which environment should be used (Garden
 # Enterprise only).